slowchaz/architect.nvim/README.md

 ## Example

-Select a piece of code in visual mode and press `<Leader>g` to get a response from the GPT model.
+Select a piece of code and corresponding questions/notes in visual mode and press `<Leader>g` to get a response from the GPT model.
 The response will be inserted directly below the selected text, providing insights or improvements based on the selected snippet.

 ## Notes